cklogasia/barkus/README.md

 A Python utility that analyzes PDF documents to detect delivery number and customer name barcodes on each page, and splits the PDF into separate files based on these barcode values.

+For the IIP deployment version, please refer to the branch `mingxxv/refactor_win11`.

 ## Features

 - Detects both delivery number and customer name barcodes on each page of a PDF document